NVIDIA/libvirt-hooks/README.md

 2. The custom libvirt hook script depends on [Fabric Manager Partition Manager](https://github.com/NVIDIA/Fabric-Manager-Client).  \
 Install its dependencies.
-    1. Install the NVIDIA Fabric Mnager Development package. \
+    1. Install the NVIDIA Fabric Manager Development package. \
        On Ubuntu, this package is named "nvidia-fabricmanager-dev-\<version\>" \
        On RHEL, this package is named "nvidia-fabricmanager-devel-\<version\>"